 It is possible to mix all the properties of the char class together.

-Note: In order to match the -
+Note > In order to match the

-will match -
+-

-numeric chars,
+numeric chars, > -\a

 lower case chars.

-in this case the meta-char is w
+is the meta-char w

 .